-A listing of Explorers/Adventurers who were born or raised in Minnesota who have left their mark in the international community.
-For a chronological listing of the first explorers to visit Minnesota, be sure to check out our "Early Explorers and Settlers to Minnesota" page.
+A listing of Explorers/Adventurers who were born or raised in Minnesota and have left their mark in the international community.
+For a chronological listing of the first explorers to visit Minnesota, be sure to check out our “Early Explorers and Settlers to Minnesota” page.

 - Ann Bancroft (Mendota Heights, MN)

 Polar explorer; first female to reach both the North Pole, 1986 and South Pole, 1993; one of the first females to cross Antarctica, 2001.
 First woman to reach the North Pole on foot and by sled.

 Cyclist, Author, Speaker.
 Buettner first made his mark by bicycling tens of thousands of miles, and utilizing the internet to share his adventures with classrooms around the world.
 He has received awards for his books that detailed these trips, and has an Emmy Award for his AfricaTrek Documentary.
 He is founder of the online Quest Network, Inc.